KidSpark/tutorials/1-2-makecode-1.md

 ## Step 1 @showdialog

 Welcome to MakeCode for Spark:bit.
-MakeCode is an online programming environment that can be used to create custom programs that can be uploaded to the Spark:bit.
+MakeCode is an online programming environment that can be used to create custom programs that can be downloaded to the Spark:bit.
 MakeCode makes it easy to write programs by using blocks of code.

 There are four main parts of the MakeCode editor:
 * **Toolbox** - holds all of the coding blocks and is organized into categories.